Deepomatic/dmake/README.md

 ```
 $ dmake build -d worker
 ```
-You can now execute your service to see if everything works as expected.
+You can now execute your service to see if everything works as expected:

 ### `dmake run`
 You can now run the full app with: